--Exposure to vibration can cause disabling damage to the nerves and blood supply of the hands and arms.
+- Exposure to vibration can cause disabling damage to the nerves and blood supply of the hands and arms.

--Wear warm clothing when working in cold conditions and keep your hands warm and dry.
+- Wear warm clothing when working in cold conditions and keep your hands warm and dry.

--If you experience numbness, tingling, pain or whitening of the skin in your fingers or hands, stop using the drill or tapper, tell your employer and consult a physician.
+- If you experience numbness, tingling, pain or whitening of the skin in your fingers or hands, stop using the die grinder, tell your employer and consult a physician.

--Operate and maintain the drill or tapper as recommended in this instruction handbook, to prevent an unnecessary increase in vibration levels.
+- Operate and maintain the die grinder as recommended in the instruction handbook, to prevent an unnecessary increase in vibration levels.